 - having a job that keeps you on your feet all day (like a nurse)

 Women typically develop bunions more than men because we are more likely to wear high-heels that scrunch our toes and put a lot of pressure onto the balls of our feet.

 But men can get them, too.
-My brother had a severe bunion that required surgery (I saw the x-rays; it was bad!).
+My brother, career army, had a severe bunion that required surgery (I saw the x-rays; it was bad).
 He had a lot of complications with the surgery, including infection and pain, which is one reason why I want to avoid surgery.

 Prevent bunions or treat them early

 The best way to prevent bunions is to start young.
 If you have kids, make sure they always wear properly fitted shoes and teach them the importance of good footwear.

 Don’t pass on to children that stupid saying “Beauty is pain.”
 Wrong.
 Pain is pain.

 - Avoid pointy-toed stilettos; they’re the worst!

 - Ask that your feet be measured for size and width when you buy shoes, a.
 Different shoe styles fit differently, but it’s a good place to start.